hari-vickey/hari-vickey/README.md

 - 🌱 I am working at e-Yantra, IIT Bombay as a Project Staff.
 - :zap: My area of interest is in the field of Mobile Robotics and Automation.
-- 🔭 I am looking forward to working on autonomous vehicles.
+- 🔭 I am looking forward to work on autonomous vehicles.
 - 👯 I am open to collaborate with others to work on robotics projects.
 - 🕸️ Visit my personal webpage [here](https://hari-vickey.github.io/hari-vickey/).